shikhar0507/backend-cloud-functions/docs/Endpoints/activities/read.md

 * **addendum**: An object contianing chronilogically ordered addendums (updates) starting from the time which was passed in the request.

-* **from**: UTC timestamp denoting time from which the updates were fetched in the server.
+* **from**: Timestamp denoting time from which the updates were fetched in the server.

-* **upto**: UTC timestamp denoting the time up to which the updates were found in the database.
+* **upto**: Timestamp denoting the time up to which the updates were found in the database.

-* **allowedTemplates**: An object containing all the templates which the requester is allowed to create activities with.
+* **templates**: An object containing all the templates which the requester is allowed to create activities with.

 ## Query Parameters

 The `/read` endpoint **requires** you to add a query paramter with with the unix timestamp denoting the time from which you want the updates in the response.

-example: `.../read?from=1525170327665`
+**example**: `.../read?from=1525170327665`

 ## Responses

 Regardless of whether your request was fulfilled or if there was an error, you will receive a response.
 Here are the ones which you should handle.

-* `200`: OK: A comment was successfully added to the activity and there was nothing to send in the response body.
+* `200`: OK: The request for fetching the data was successful.

+The endpoint at which you sent the request was not correct or the `from` query parameter does not constitute a valid unix timestamp.

 * `400`: BAD REQUEST: The request endpoint was not implemented or the query paramter was omitted.